 - It is important to have a sturdy scoop to clean out fecal matter and urine balls every day.

 - Metal scoops tend to be more durable than the plastic versions.

 - Waste material collected daily from the litter boxes can be kept in a trashcan liner (bag) and put out with the trash.

 - Regularly trimming your cat’s nails can prevent injury and damage to household items.

 - Ask your veterinarian what type of clipper is best for your cat.
-You should also ask for a tutorial on how to trim your cat’s nails.
+You should also ask for a demonstration on how to trim your cat’s nails.

-- Most cats enjoy soft, cozy beds with deep sides that they can settle down into it.
+- Most cats enjoy soft, cozy beds with deep sides so they can settle down into it.
 This provides your cat with a safe place they can call their own.

 - It is helpful to have multiple resting places since cats seek warmth throughout the day.
 They will move to different parts of the house where the sun is shining through the windows.

-- Homes with multiple cats should have a variety of beds in many locations so that cats can have their own space if they choose.
+- Homes with multiple cats should have a variety of beds in many locations so cats can have their own space if they choose.

 Metal Cat Comb

 - Many cats like to be brushed and most cats have a preference for the type of tool used.
-There are a wide variety of good brushes and gloves.
+There are a wide variety of good brushes and gloves available.

 - It is especially important to find an acceptable tool for long-haired cats who may have trouble “keeping up” with their coats.

 - It may be easier to start grooming your cat as a kitten.
 If your cat does not enjoy being brushed, start slowly, and give your cat plenty of breaks.

 - It is very important to brush your cat’s teeth, since dental disease is very common in cats.

 - Ask your veterinarian about what type of toothbrush you should use on your cat’s teeth.